 You will find famous Greek varieties, including Assyrtiko and Malagouzia, and local indigenous varieties like Monemvasia, Mandilaria, Aidani Black, Vaftra, and Karampraimi.
 My favorite wine that I tasted was Malvasia and Amma, both sweet and unique.

 It is open from Monday to Saturday (10:00 – 18:00) for tastings, and it is situated in Naousa village, next to Agioi Anargyroi Beach.
 You can visit their website here!

 If you like water sports, then Paros is an excellent choice for you, as you can do a wide range of sports, like surfing, windsurfing, and kitesurfing, kayaking and canoeing, kiteboarding, etc.

 Some of the best beaches for water sports on the island are considered Golden Beach, New Golden Beach, and Santa Maria.

-Especially in New Golden Beach, the Professional Windsurfing Association’s (PWA) World Cup is held since 1993, and it is regarded as one of the top in the world!
+Especially in New Golden Beach, the Professional Windsurfing Association’s (PWA) World Cup is held since 1993, and it is regarded as one of the tops in the world!

 8 #Visit Antiparos island

-Antiparos was really an island for total isolation and relaxation, but the recent years have changed a little bit as it attracts more tourists every year!
+Antiparos was an island for total isolation and relaxation, but the recent years it has changed a little bit as it attracts more tourists every year!